Chironomus annularius: Human interaction

 The indirect effects of C. annularius are still under research.
 However, its diet has been recognized as particularly influential.
-The flies eat algae and macrophytes in fresh bodies of water, behavior which can be beneficial when algae blooms or overcrowding of macrophyte beds occur.
+The larvae of the flies eat algae and macrophytes in fresh bodies of water, behavior which can be beneficial when algae blooms or overcrowding of macrophyte beds occur.
 However, the opposite can be said when they pose a negative impact by clearing all healthy algae from ponds or affecting the health of macrophytes.
 Most interactions, though, of their observed diet have leaned more towards the former.